Pattress

 A pattress or pattress box or fitting box (in the United States and Canada, electrical wall switch box, electrical wall outlet box, electrical ceiling box, switch box, outlet box, electrical box, etc.) is the container for the space behind electrical fittings such as power outlet sockets, light switches, or fixed light fixtures.
 Pattresses may be designed for either surface mounting (with cabling running along the wall surface) or for embedding in the wall or skirting board.
 Some electricians use the term "pattress box" to describe a surface-mounted box, although simply the term "pattress" suffices.

 The term "flush box" is used for a mounting box that goes inside the wall, although some use the term "wall box".
-Boxes for installation within timber/plasterboard walls are usually called "cavity boxes" or "plasterboard boxes".
+Boxes for installation within timber or plasterboard walls are usually called "cavity boxes" or "plasterboard boxes".
 A ceiling-mounted pattress (most often used for light fixtures) is referred to as a "ceiling pattress" or "ceiling box".
 British English speakers also tend to say "pattress box" instead of just "pattress".

-Pattress is alternatively spelt "patress" and Wiktionary lists both spellings.
-The word "pattress", despite being attested from the late 19th century, is still rarely found in dictionaries.
+Pattress is alternatively spelt patress.
+The word pattress, despite being attested from the late 19th century, is still rarely found in dictionaries.
 It is etymologically derived from pateras (Latin for bowls, saucers).
 The term is not used by electricians in the United States.

 Pattresses

 Pattresses contain devices for input (switches) and output (sockets and fixtures), with transfer managed by junction boxes.
 A pattress may be made of metal or plastic.
 In the United Kingdom, surface-mounted boxes in particular are often made from urea-formaldehyde resin or alternatively PVC and usually white.
 Wall boxes are commonly made of thin galvanised metal.
 A pattress box is made to standard dimensions and may contain embedded bushings (in standard positions) for the attachment of wiring devices (switches and sockets).
 Internal pattress boxes themselves do not include the corresponding faceplates, since the devices to be contained in the box specify the required faceplate.
-External pattress boxes may offer include corresponding faceplates, limiting the devices to be contained in the box.
+External pattress boxes may often include corresponding faceplates, limiting the devices to be contained in the box.

 Although cables may be joined inside pattress boxes, due simply to their presence at convenient points in the wiring, their main purpose is to accommodate switches and sockets.
 They allow switches and sockets to be recessed into the wall for a better appearance.
 Enclosures primarily for joining wires are called junction boxes.

-New work boxes
+Types of outlet boxes

+Outlet boxes can be surface or sub-surface mounted.
+The latter type can be further divided by the type of wall it is intended for: sub-surface outlet boxes are available for mounting in drywall, in brick walls or in concrete walls.